AdobeDocs/commerce-extensibility/src/pages/amazon-sales-channel/best-practices/credentials.md

 This vector is then used in another action that encrypts the credentials and stores them in the [`lib-file` storage system](https://github.com/adobe/aio-lib-files).
 To use or update the credentials, they must be retrieved from `lib-file` and decrypted with the same vector used for encryption.

-The following diagram describes the generic flow of the credentials storage and encryption process.
+The following diagram describes the generic flow of the credential storage and encryption process.

 ![Credentials storage and encryption flow](../../_images/credentials-flow.png)

 ## Encryption algorithm

 We recommend using the AES-256 encryption algorithm, which requires a 32-character encryption key, an initialization vector, and a 16-bit authentication tag.
-AES-256 is a resilient encryption algorithm that is nearly impossible to break through brute force.
+AES-256 is a resilient encryption algorithm that is nearly impossible to brute force.

 The [`encrypt.ts`](https://github.com/adobe/amazon-sales-channel-app-builder/blob/main/actions-src/shared/security/encrypt.ts) file provides encryption and decryption functions, as shown below: